 WHAT WE DO:

 - Development and implementation of skill-based public health trainings (online, in-person, webinars)

 - We offer free continuing professional education courses.

 - We are an accredited provider of CPEUs that is available to all Registered Dietitians/Nutrition and Registered Dietetic Technicians.

-- We are an accredited provider of continuing education contact hours (CECH) that are available to all Certificated Education Specialists (CHES).
+- We are an accredited provider of continuing education contact hours (CECH) that are available to all Certified Health Education Specialists (CHES).

 - We provide stipends to support undergraduate juniors, seniors, and graduate students conducting community-based health projects.